CR Vasco da Gama: 2011–2012: Copa do Brasil title and Return to Copa Libertadores

-2013–present: More relegations

-2013: Second-ever Relegation
+2013: Second relegation

 After a good season in 2012, Vasco started their 2013 poorly and were hampered by financial issues.
 In the Taca Rio, the club had a terrible campaign and finished seventh of eight in the table.
 By the end of the year, the club had been relegated for the second time in 5 years and just the second time in their history, which was secured with a 5–1 defeat to Atletico Paranaense on the final matchday.
 In the Copa do Brasil the team entered in the round of 16, beating Nacional and then being eliminated by Goiás on away goals, despite winning the second leg 3–2.

+2014–2021: Double relegation, back-to-back Carioca titles

-After one season in the Série B during 2014, the team gained promotion, and in May 2015, won the Campeonato Carioca after a 12-year drought.
-However, they were relegated again in the 2015 edition, placing eighteenth, although they became back-to-back Carioca champions by winning the tournament in 2016 as well.
-Once again, they were promoted after one season in the B-level league, and in the 2020 season they were relegated for the fourth time and, for the first time, spent two consecutive seasons in the second division as they failed to be promoted during the 2021 season, placing tenth.
+After one season in the Série B during 2014, Vasco gained promotion and in May 2015 won the Campeonato Carioca after a 12-year hiatus.
+However, they were relegated again in the 2015 edition, placing eighteenth.
+In 2016, Vasco became back-to-back Carioca champions and had a 34-match unbeaten streak, their longest in official games.
+Once again, they were promoted after one season in Série B. However, in the 2020 season, they were relegated for the fourth time and then failed to gain promotion during the 2021 season, placing tenth.

-2022: 777 Partners
+2022: Takeover by 777 Partners and return to Série A

 On 22 February 2022 it was announced that 777 Partners, a Miami-based private investment firm founded by Steven W. Pasko and Josh Wander, bought a controlling stake in Vasco da Gama.
 According to the terms of the deal, 777 Partners acquired a 70% stake in the club which was valued at approximately $330 million.

-On 6 November 2022, Vasco sealed their return to Série A, after a two-year absence.
+On 6 November 2022, Vasco sealed their return to Série A after a two-year absence, finishing fourth in the league table.
+Their promotion was secured after a difficult 1–0 victory against Ituano, through a penalty scored by Nenê.

+The club finished 15th in the 2023 Série A and improved this with a 10th-placed finish in the 2024 Série A.

+Identity

+Logo

+Vasco's first shield was created in 1898.
+The current shield with the diagonal sash was not adopted until the 1920s.
+The current shield bears a black background, with a white diagonal sash going left to right, that has a sailboat in the center, and letters CR and VG being directly left and below the sailboat respectively.

+In 1980, an outline was added to the logo.
+The logo has gone through various changes throughout the years, but still resembles the main layout used in 1920.
+The current logo, adopted in 2021, curved the sails of the sailboat and the flag on top, emphasized the waves, added a front spine to the sailboat, and removed the rectangles that had been present in the 2015 logo.

+Given the 2017 Royal Patronage, the shied logo can be topped by the Portuguese royal heraldic crown.